Meuse → Mosel → Rhine - The Netherlands

 Fig.6 - Crossing at Wijk bij Duurstede

-The crossing at Wijk bij Duurstede lays between the locks "Princess Irene" and "Princess Marijke" that "guard the ARK" from the changing waterlevels in the Rhine and Lek rivers.
+The crossing at Wijk bij Duurstede lies between the locks "Princess Irene" and "Princess Marijke" that "guard the ARK" from the changing waterlevels in the Rhine and Lek rivers.

 At the crossing